Denny's new Las Vegas restaurant puts weddings on the menu

 "I kind of hope it's Kim Kardashian because then you could have repeat performances," architect James Wines quipped at the ribbon cutting.

-With this new restaurant, Denny's Corp, based in South Carolina, hopes to capitalize on redevelopment that is underway in the downtown Las Vegas area.
+With this new restaurant, Denny's Corp (DENN.O), based in South Carolina, hopes to capitalize on redevelopment that is underway in the downtown Las Vegas area.

-Allen said that at 6,400 square feet, the Fremont Street Denny's is among the company's 10 largest in the world.
+Allen said that at 6,400 square feet (6,000 meters), the Fremont Street Denny's is among the company's 10 largest in the world.
 She said the restaurant, owned by the parent company instead of being franchised, is also among the most expensive Denny's to build, but she declined to say how much it cost.